idpay/idpay-contact-form7-plugin/readme.txt

 5. Then go to "IDPay payment" tab and Enable Payment through IDPay gateway for that form.
 6. If you would like your customer pay a fixed amount, Select the "Predefined amount" checkbox and enter that amount in to opened text field.
 Also we provide a custom field so that a customer can enter their arbitrary amount in the field.
 This field is: [payment idpay_amount].

-If you need to use this plugin in Test mode, Select the "Sandbox" checkbox.
+* If you need to use this plugin in Test mode, Select the "Sandbox" checkbox.

-Also there is a complete documentation [here](https://blog.idpay.ir/helps/103) which helps you to install the plugin step by step.

-Thank you so much for using IDPay Payment Gateway.

 == Changelog ==

+== 2.3.2, Nov 13, 2022 ==
+* Tested Up With Wordpress 6.1 And CF7 Plugin 5.5.6

 = 2.3.1, June 18, 2022 =
 * First Official Release